 Compiled and presented in profile.id by .id, the population experts.

-Analysis of the year of arrival for the overseas born population of Camden Council area in 2011 compared to Greater Sydney shows that there was a larger proportion of people who arrived before 2001, and a smaller proportion of recent overseas arrivals (those who arrived between 2006 and 2011).
+Analysis of the year of arrival for the overseas born population of Camden Council area in 2016 compared to Greater Sydney shows that there was a larger proportion of people who arrived before 2001, and a smaller proportion of recent overseas arrivals (those who arrived between 2011 to 9 Aug 2016).

 The major differences in year of arrival data in the population between Camden Council area and Greater Sydney are: